-One of our main annual events is LGBTI History Month which is celebrated in February.
-The festival uses an eclectic range of arts, cultural and educational events, partnering with community groups, schools, universities and local authorities, to celebrate and promote the LGBTI community.
-The event is funded by the Scottish Government and coordinated by LGBTI Youth Scotland, a voluntary organisation dedicated to helping young LGBTI people in Scotland.
+As part of Scotland’s continued commitment to the LGBT+ community, we are always looking for ways we can support and promote LGBT+ culture.
+One of our main annual events is LGBT+ History Month, which is celebrated every February.
+LGBT+ History Month engages with an eclectic range of arts, cultural and education events, partnering with community groups, schools, universities and local authorities to celebrate the LGBT+ community and the contributions they have made to Scotland throughout history.
+It is also an opportunity for Scotland to communicate with the LGBT+ community to identify issues where work can still be done.
+The event is funded by the Scottish Government and coordinated by LGBT Youth Scotland, a voluntary organisation dedicated to helping young LGBT+ people in Scotland.

-LGBTI rights in Scotland have evolved extensively and we’re incredibly proud to say that we’re now one of the most progressive countries in the world.
-When it comes to same sex marriage, Scotland led the way in the UK, being the first country to consult on a draft bill.
-The Marriage and Civil Partnership (Scotland) Act 2014 was passed by the Scottish Parliament on 4 March 2014, and on 31 December 2014, at 00:01, the first same sex marriage ceremonies took place across Scotland.
-These joyous occasions were cheered on in the media and in the communities across the country.
+LGBT+ rights in Scotland have evolved extensively and we’re incredibly proud to be recognised as one of the most progressive countries in the world.
+In the UK, Scotland was the first nation to consult on a draft bill to legalise same sex marriage.
+The Marriage and Civil Partnership (Scotland) Act 2014 was passed by the Scottish Parliament on 4th March 2014 and on 31st December 2014 at 00:01, the first same sex marriage ceremonies took place across Scotland.
+These joyous occasions were cheered on in the media and by communities throughout the country.

-Same sex couples were actually able to enter into civil partnerships in Scotland as far back as 2005.
-The 2014 legislation meant that these couples were able to change the partnerships into marriages if they wanted.
-Also, since 2009, same sex couples have been granted joint and step adoption status.
-This allows same sex couples the opportunity to provide a loving family environment for children who need it.
+Same sex couples were actually able to enter into civil partnerships in Scotland since 2005.
+The 2014 legislation meant that these couples were able to have their partnerships recognised as marriages if they wished.
+Since 2009, same sex couples have also been granted joint and step adoption status, allowing them the opportunity to provide a loving family environment for children.

-In 2007, the Scottish Government began funding the Scottish Trans Alliance – the first time a transgender rights project had been funded by any national government in Europe.
+In 2007, the Scottish Government began funding the Scottish Trans Alliance.
+This was the first time a transgender rights project had been funded by a national government in Europe.
 2014 also saw Scotland become the first country to host a Transgender and Intersex Conference.
-The conference was designed to bring people together to work and improve transgender and intersex equality from across the UK.
+The conference was designed to bring people together from across the UK to work on and improve transgender and intersex equality.

-As for the future, Scotland is committed to finding ways to further support LGBTI communities where possible, helping to lead the way in ensuring a diverse and accepting culture for everyone.
+As for the future, Scotland is committed to finding ways to further support LGBT+ communities where possible, helping to lead the way in ensuring a diverse and accepting culture for everyone.